agrawalyash-dev/Zenvaa-Meet/README.md

 ## About

-Zenvaa Meet enables two users to start a private video call using a simple, shareable call code — no permanent contacts, rooms, or public directories involved.
-Access is gated through Clerk authentication, so only signed-in users can generate or join a call.
-This is intentional, since the app is meant to be demonstrated to recruiters, friends, family, and selected testers rather than being publicly available.
+Zenvaa Meet enables two users to start a private video call using a simple, shareable call code — no accounts, no permanent contacts, no rooms, or public directories involved.
+The call code itself is what identifies and connects the two participants.
+This is a learning project focused on understanding WebRTC and real-time signaling, so authentication is intentionally out of scope for now.

 ### Project Objectives